 We use digital x-rays because they significantly reduce our patients’ exposure to radiation.
 We also use a panoramic x-ray when warranted – to assess TMJ / TMD and bite issues – and a cephalometric x-ray for our orthodontic patients.

 During hygiene visits, we employ an ultrasonic scaler because it uses sound waves to disrupt plaque, tartar, and bacteria.
 This technology provides for a deeper clean and a healthier mouth.

-Hygiene visits are an essential part of maintaining oral health.
-Please visit us once every six months.
+Hygiene visits are an important part to oral health.
+You should get your teeth cleaned once every six months.

 Gum Disease Diagnosis & Treatment

 Eighty percent of adults suffer from gum disease, or periodontitis, and many of them don’t even know it.
 Gum disease has been linked to all kinds of other health problems including heart disease.
 Dr. Antalis uses OralDNA screenings to diagnose gum disease, and may then prescribe an antibacterial treatment.
 She offers either Perio Protect or Arestin.
 Not all cases need antibacterial treatment, but no matter what, the team at OHIOSmiles will help you develop habits that lead to a healthy mouth and gums for many years to come.